swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 #### Merging duplicate persons or events

-If duplicate person or event records exists, they can be merged.
+If duplicate persons or event records exists, they can be merged.
 Select "Merge persons" or "Merge events" from the "More" menu.

 Choose the two Persons or Events to be merged, and click "Submit" to see merge options.
 Here you can choose to keep the value from Person/Event A, from Person/Event B, or to combine the values.

 ### Searching

 #### General search
-The quickiest and easiest way to to search is using the search box in the top menu bar.
+The quickiest and easiest way to search is using the search box in the top menu bar.
 This will perform a case insensitive search of any field in AMY, including searching for partial matches.
 For example:
 *  `12-12-` will match any workshop slug containing that string (essentially any workshop on December 12 of any year.)
 * `ola tes` will match `Nikola Tesla` and `Nolan Bates`
 * `stanford` will match any one with a `stanford` email address, with `stanford` in their name, any workshops with `stanford` in the slug, the site `Stanford University` and any records with `stanford` in the notes.